discord-tickets/bot/.github/CONTRIBUTING.md

 			- [Website](#website)
 			- [JSDoc](#jsdoc)

-Thank you for considering contributing to DiscordTickets.
+Thank you for considering contributing to Discord Tickets.

 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md), which all contributors must follow.